Skip to Main Content

 Linking Problems

 Our linking system does not work perfectly.
-You may find a link in Primo that does not actually lead to the full-text of your item, and other materials which we have access to may be missing links.
+You may find a link in Quick Search that does not actually lead to the full text of your item, and other materials to which we have access may be missing links.

 Please let us know about any linking problems you encounter by completing the Report a Problem with an eJournal, eBook, or other eResource form.